abtris/www.prskavec.net/content/courses/how-to-make-oncall/chapter07.md

 ## Time Zones

 Last important thing to multi sites are time zones.
 You can’t often choose where your teams are located.
-If you can try to make it work for oncall and that needs enough distance for shifts, but less gaps for communication.
+If you can try to make it work for oncall and that needs enough distance for shifts, but fewer gaps for communication.
 It’s hard to find an optimal way.

 I think the 8 hours time zone difference works well from my perspective.
 I make an example with a few time zones and how 3 sites and 2 sites look like.